Hello, I'm Alex.

 years of product leadership & strategy

-Designed with Fortune 500 companies to research, strategize, produce and deliver consumer & enterprise-grade digital products
+Designed alongside Fortune 500 companies to workshop, research, strategize, strategically roadmap and deliver consumer & enterprise-grade digital products and experiences

 Specialties